aryashantanu405/byteverse_2025/README.md

 # Project Overview

-MindSpace is a mental health tracking website developed using Next.js, designed to empower users to monitor and understand their emotional well-being.
-Built for a health-focused hackathon, this platform integrates journaling, mood tracking, AI-powered sentiment analysis, and interactive visualizations to provide a comprehensive mental health management tool.
+MindSpace is a  mental health tracking web platform developed using Next.js, designed to empower users to monitor and understand their emotional well-being.
+Built under theme of Healthcare and Medical, this platform integrates journaling, mood tracking, AI-powered sentiment analysis, and interactive visualizations to provide a comprehensive mental health management tool.

 # Key Features